tango-controls-hdbpp/meeting-minutes/2019-09/Minutes.md

 ### Tango kernel

-Lorenzo suggested that a week of training to share the knowledge related to the Tango C++ library and PyTango should be organized next week.
+Lorenzo suggested that a week of training to share the knowledge related to the Tango C++ library and PyTango should be organized next year.
 According to Matteo, it would be useful to produce some class diagrams.
 This could be combined with a code camp to solve issues and exercises.

 A first draft of RFCs should be done first.
 Then, after the training, the RFCs could be refined.